troclaux/todo-project/README.md

 ## Kanban Board

 ### To Do
-- Discover order to setup server and DB
-- Connect RDS instance with node server
 - Learn how to test PERN stack
 - Write tests for PERN stack
     - React